tiagodalloca/spec-examples/README.md

 ## Contributing

-If you're willing to help, comm'on man!
-You rock! :clap:

 Specially welcomed:
   - **Spelling corrections** (English isn't my first language)
   - **Issues** related to the code or something
   - Improvements **suggestions**
   - **More examples**, of course!
   - **Documentation** additions

-If there's something I've learned round here in github is that you never know what kind of contribution you might get.
-I'm waiting yours!

-Well, guess what?
-I'm doing it because I wanna help others who may be beneficiated from these examples!